 Frequently Asked Questions

 To get started, schedule a consultation!
-During your consultation you will speak with an attorney who will ask you lots of questions to understand your immigration goals, current circumstances and personal history.
-Your attorney will then make an immigration strategy specific to you, explain the steps and details, and provide an agreement (contract) to sign.
-Once you sign and pay an initial retainer amount, we take care of the rest!
+During your consultation, you will speak with an attorney who will ask you several questions to understand your immigration goals, current circumstances, and personal history.
+The attorney will then make a plan specific to you, explain the steps and details, and provide an agreement (contract) to sign.
+Once you sign and pay, we take care of the rest!

 To speak with an attorney, schedule a consultation now!

 - potential clients can also call or text (505) 466-5600